jupyterlab/jupyter-collaboration/docs/source/about-rtc/implementations.md

 # Implementations

-Loosely list of links to implementations related in a way to RTC.
-If you want the lower level details, go to the [algorithms](algorithms.md) and [libraries](libraries.md) pages.
+Links to implementation descriptions related in a way to RTC.
+Those solutions are not usable as library.
+For such library usage, please go to the [algorithms](algorithms.md) page.

 **Cocalc**